Country Music's Outlaw Legacy, Behind Glass

 I think one of the biggest misconceptions people have is that there was some great animosity between everyone working in Nashville and everyone working in Texas — or just outside of Nashville.
 And that's not really the case, because for one thing, the Nashville industry was built by people, many of whom were worshipped by the artists working in the outlaw movement.
 Bobby Bare was as establishment as it gets.
 Willie Nelson himself was as establishment as it gets.

-You don't get much more establishment than [Nelson and Waylon Jennings' manager] Neil Reshen, a New York City lawyer coming to Nashville to lay down the law for his artists.
+You don't get much more establishment than [Nelson and Waylon Jennings' manager] Neil Reshen coming to Nashville to lay down the law for his artists.
 That's the establishment fighting the establishment on behalf of the artists.
 Anyone who's seen behind the curtain of the music business knows that's what happens every single day is the establishment fighting the establishment on behalf of their vested interest.
 That's something I think is there for everyone who would like to read in the exhibit, at least in a subtle way.

 Since there really isn't a uniform stylistic stamp on the music, I looked for the connecting threads and timeline as I walked through.